MahmoudAlaa123/eT3-assessment-BigData/README.md

 The core of this project is provided in the notebook named `yolov8.ipynb`.
 We recommend running this notebook in Google Colab, a cloud-based Jupyter notebook environment.
 Google Colab provides the necessary resources for training deep learning models, making it easier to manage the computational demands of this project.

-**Note:** Before running the notebook, make sure to upload your annotated dataset to your Google Drive and adjust the paths accordingly in the notebook.

 ## Data Annotation